Skip to content

 For a broader look at how taxes affect Gold IRA accounts beyond the rollover step, see our Gold IRA tax rules overview.

-- Missing the 60-day deadline on an indirect rollover.
+• Missing the 60-day deadline on an indirect rollover.
 The countdown starts the day you receive the distribution, not the day you requested it.
-Calendar days, not business days.
+Calendar days count, not business days.
 If day 60 falls on a weekend, the deadline is still day 60 unless you qualify for one of the narrow IRS hardship exceptions.
-Missing the 60-day deadline works like a parking meter — once it expires, the penalty is automatic.
+Once the 60-day window expires, the full distribution becomes taxable income automatically.
 Setting a calendar reminder for day 45 gives you a buffer.

 Gold IRA providers process rollovers regularly and can guide you through the paperwork.
 However, they are not tax advisors.
 For questions about tax consequences specific to your situation, consult a tax professional or fee-only financial advisor before initiating any rollover.